 Order(s) of the Inspector Pursuant to section 153 and/or section 154 of the Long-Term Care Homes Act, 2007, S.O.
-2007, c.8 Ministère de la Santé et des Soins de longue durée Ordre(s) de l'inspecteur Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
+2007, c.8 Ministére de la Santé et des Soins de longue durée Ordre(s) de l'inspecteur Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
 2007, chap.
-8 1.
-The licensee did not ensure that where bed rails were used, the residents were assessed and that resident's beds were evaluated in accordance with prevailing practices to minimize risk to the resident.
+8 the home's existing clinical assessment form related to bed rails in accordance with prevailing practices, to re-assess all residents using the redeveloped form by an interdisciplinary team, to document the results of the assessment in their written plan of care, to re-evaluate all bed systems using prevailing practices and to educate all staff about bed safety hazards.
 Resident Assessments On August 21, 2012, a notice was issued to the Long Term Care Home Administrators from the Ministry of Health and Long Term Care, Performance Improvement and Compliance Branch identifying a document produced by Health Canada (HC) titled "Adult Hospital Beds: Patient Entrapment Hazards, Side Rail Latching Reliability and Other Hazards, 2008".
 The document was "expected to be used as the best practice document in LTC Homes".
 The HC Guidelines includes the titles of two additional companion documents developed by the Food and Drug Administration (FDA) in the United States and suggests that the documents are "useful resources".
 Prevailing practices includes using predominant, generally accepted widespread practice as the basis for clinical decisions.
 The companion documents are also prevailing practices and provide necessary guidance in establishing a clinical assessment where bed rails are used.
 One of the companion documents is titled "Clinical Guidance for the Assessment and Implementation of Bed Rails in Hospitals, Long Term Care Facilities and Home Care Settings, 2003".
 Within this document, recommendations are made that all residents who use one or more bed rails be evaluated by an interdisciplinary team over a period of time while in bed to determine sleeping patterns, habits and potential safety risks posed by using one or more bed rails.
-To guide the assessor, a series of guestions would be answered to determine whether the bed rail(s) are a safe device for residents while in bed (when fully awake and while they are asleep).
+To guide the assessor, a series of questions would be answered to determine whether the bed rail(s) are a safe device for residents while in bed (when fully awake and while they are asleep).
 The Clinical Guidance document also emphasizes the need to document clearly whether alternative interventions were trialled if bed rails are being considered to treat a medical symptom or condition and if the interventions were appropriate or effective and if they were previously attempted and determined not to be the treatment of choice for the resident.
 Where bed rails are considered for transferring and bed mobility, discussions need to be held with the resident/Substitute Decision Maker (SDM) regarding options for reducing the risks and implemented where necessary.
-Other questions to be considered would include the resident's medical status, cognition, behaviours, medication use and any involuntary movements, toileting habits, sleeping patterns or habits and environmental factors, all of which could more accurately guide the
+Other questions to be considered would include the resident's medical status, cognition, behaviours, medication